 Over 200,000 soldiers deployed to Iraq and Afghanistan have been treated at Veterans Affairs medical facilities thus far, with 900,000 still deployed on active duty.
 A new study from Harvard University predicts that the cost of medical care and compensation benefits for returning veterans will skyrocket once those troops return home. [includes rush transcript]

 AMY GOODMAN: A new study from Harvard University reports the hidden financial costs of war in Iraq and Afghanistan will overwhelm the Department of Veterans Affairs for decades.
-The study is called "Soldiers Returning from Iraq and Afghanistan: The Long-Term Costs of Providing Veterans Medical Care and Disabilities Benefits."
-It finds the Veterans Administration is both under-funded and under-equipped to deal with the current and future costs of veterans’ healthcare.
+The study is called “Soldiers Returning from Iraq and Afghanistan: The Long-Term Costs of Providing Veterans Medical Care and Disabilities Benefits.”
+It finds the Veterans Administration is both underfunded and under-equipped to deal with the current and future costs of veterans’ healthcare.

-The study estimates since the global war on terror began, sixteen US soldiers have been wounded per fatality, a casualty rate that exceeds the rate of previous wars.
+The study estimates since the global war on terror began, 16 U.S. soldiers have been wounded per fatality, a casualty rate that exceeds the rate of previous wars.
 Over 200,000 soldiers deployed to Iraq and Afghanistan have been treated at VA medical facilities thus far, with 900,000 still deployed on active duty.
 The study predicts the cost of medical care and compensation benefits for returning veterans will skyrocket once those troops return home.
 It also estimates the cost over the soldiers lives will amount up to $700 billion.

 The author of the study, Professor Linda Bilmes, joins me now from Cambridge.
-Professor Bilmes is former Assistant Secretary of Commerce in the Clinton administration, a lecturer at Harvard University’s Kennedy School of Government.
+Professor Bilmes is former assistant secretary of commerce in the Clinton administration, a lecturer at Harvard University’s Kennedy School of Government.
 Welcome to Democracy Now!, Professor Bilmes.